darlinghq/darling-docs/src/contributing/updating-sources/README.md

 Like it was mentioned earlier, most projects require additional modifications and tweaks to work.

 The following are links to more specific update requirement guides for subprojects that need them.
-Note that these document what has had to be done until now; the upstream sources *could* completely switch up their setup from one version to the next, but until now, project structures have been pretty stable).
+Note that these document what has had to be done until now; the upstream sources *could* completely switch up their setup from one version to the next, but until now, project structures have been pretty stable.
 Nonetheless, these are still *guidelines*; whenever sources are updated, you need to make sure to review them and perform any additional steps as necessary (and if possible, please document them).

   * [libc](libc.md)